patiem/ships/README.md

  * **2017-12-08**: we received two awards since Magda & Piotr wrote scripts allowing to clone our repo into a given folder.
  * **2018-01-03**: we received one award for our private Slack channel configuration
+ * Also, two colleagues of ours have babies :P

 ## Project ships